-The Increased Physiological Tremor is given, as the name suggests, if the actual physiologic tremor is increased.
-Often the “normal” physiological tremor is not visible with the eye and manifests with a high frequency and low amplitude.
-The Increased Physiologic Tremor is visible though the frequency is similar to the frequency of a “normal” physiologic tremor.
-The Increased Physiologic Tremor can manifest as postural tremor or as rest tremor.
+The increased physiologic tremor is given, as the name suggests, when the actual physiologic tremor is increased.
+Often the normal physiologic tremor is not visible with the eye and manifests with a high frequency and low amplitude.
+The increased form is visible though the frequency is similar to the frequency of a normal physiologic tremor.
+The increased physiologic tremor can manifest as postural tremor or as rest tremor.

 NOTICE: The contents of www.tremitas.com are for information purposes only.
 They do not replace an appointment at a doctor's office, a medical consultation or a professional medical treatment.
 The contents of www.tremitas.com must never be used for self-diagnosis, to start therapies or to change existing treatments.